grafana/mimir/docs/sources/mimir/manage/monitor-grafana-mimir/collecting-metrics-and-logs.md

 ### Collect metrics and logs via Grafana Alloy

 Set up Grafana Alloy to collect logs and metrics from Mimir or GEM.
 To get started with Grafana Alloy, refer to [Get started with Grafana Alloy](https://grafana.com/docs/<ALLOY_VERSION>/latest/get-started).
-After deploying Alloy, refer to[Collect and forward Prometheus metrics](https://grafana.com/docs/alloy/<ALLOY_VERSION>/tasks/collect-prometheus-metrics/) for instructions on how to configure your Alloy instance to scrape Mimir or GEM.
+After deploying Alloy, refer to [Collect and forward Prometheus metrics](https://grafana.com/docs/alloy/<ALLOY_VERSION>/tasks/collect-prometheus-metrics/) for instructions on how to configure your Alloy instance to scrape Mimir or GEM.